Cippo95/smaug_tests/README.md

 There also sum.sh which is the script that stats.sh calls to calculate the total sum of a single stat.

 Right now I think that I have found how they achieve their CPU time.
-Now I'm looking for the accelerator compute time and data transfer time, I have found something but it is really different from what SMAUG devs/researchers have shown.
+I'm looking for the accelerator compute time and data transfer time, I have found something but it is really different from what SMAUG devs/researchers have shown.

+Stats are also very big! to obtain something more compact I have analyzed them and made `useful_stats.txt`.
+With `grep -f useful_stats.txt /PATH/TO/STATS.TXT` you can view (and save if you redirect the output) what for now seems to me that could help in some way.